the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 });
 ~~~~~~~

-Last, we can submit this search request by firing a submit event with the button.
-The new search term will be used from the App component's state and thus the new URL should search for JavaScript related stories which we have mocked before:
+Lastly, we can submit this search request by firing a submit event with the button.
+The new search term is used from the App component's state, so the new URL searches for JavaScript-related stories that we have mocked before:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~